Hagia Sophia: Dome

 The weight of the dome remained a problem for most of the building's existence.
-The original cupola collapsed entirely after the earthquake of 558; in 563 a new dome was built by Isidore the Younger, a nephew of Isidore of Miletus.
+The original cupola collapsed entirely after the earthquake of 558; in 563 a new dome was built by Isidore the Younger.
 Unlike the original, this included 40 ribs and was raised 6.1 meters (20 feet), in order to lower the lateral forces on the church walls.
 A larger section of the second dome collapsed as well, over two episodes, so that as of 2021, only two sections of the present dome, the north and south sides, are from the 562 reconstructions.
 Of the whole dome's 40 ribs, the surviving north section contains eight ribs, while the south section includes six ribs.

 Although this design stabilizes the dome and the surrounding walls and arches, the actual construction of the walls of Hagia Sophia weakened the overall structure.
 The bricklayers used more mortar than brick, which is more effective if the mortar was allowed to settle, as the building would have been more flexible; however, the builders did not allow the mortar to cure before they began the next layer.
 When the dome was erected, its weight caused the walls to lean outward because of the wet mortar underneath.

 When Isidore the Younger rebuilt the fallen cupola, he had first to build up the interior of the walls to make them vertical again.
-Additionally, the architect raised the height of the rebuilt dome by approximately 6 metres so that the lateral forces would not be as strong and its weight would be transmitted more effectively down into the walls.
-Moreover, he shaped the new cupola like a scalloped shell or the inside of an umbrella, with ribs that extend from the top down to the base.
+The architect raised the height of the rebuilt dome by approximately 6 metres so that the lateral forces would not be as strong and its weight would be transmitted more effectively down into the walls.
+He shaped the new cupola like a scalloped shell or the inside of an umbrella, with ribs that extend from the top down to the base.
 These ribs allow the weight of the dome to flow between the windows, down the pendentives, and ultimately to the foundation.

-Hagia Sophia is famous for the light that reflects everywhere in the interior of the nave, giving the dome the appearance of hovering above.
-This effect was achieved by inserting forty windows around the base of the original structure.
-Moreover, the insertion of the windows in the dome structure reduced its weight.
+Hagia Sophia is famous for the light that reflects everywhere in the interior of the nave, giving the dome the appearance of hovering.
+This effect was achieved by inserting forty windows around the base of the original structure, which also reduced its weight.